fourTheorem/slic-starter/README.md

 Getting continuous integration and deployment (CI/CD) right is one of the most important things in your microservice or serverless project.
 Having a good foundation here allows you to keep making changes fast.
 It's also fairly difficult to get right.
 SLIC Starter has made key choices to help you here.

 1. SLIC Starter uses multiple AWS accounts for secure isolation of environments.
 If you are getting started, or just restricted to one account for any reason, you can always use the same account for everything.
 In the ideal case, you will have a separate account for development, staging, and production. ![Multiple accounts diagram ](./multiple-accounts.png)
-1. CodePipeline and CodeBuild are used, so the CI/CD process is deployed using Infrastructure-as-Code, just like the serverless application itself.
+1. CodePipeline and CodeBuild are used, so the CI/CD process is deployed using Infrastructure-as-Code, just like the application itself.
 For this, we use the [CDK](https://github.com/awslabs/aws-cdk).
 1. The process dynamically creates a CodePipeline pipeline for each target environment, and CodeBuild projects for _each module_(service) in the application
 1. Integration (API) and end-to-end UI tests are run before deployment to production.
 A manual approval step before deployment to production is included too.
-1. The entire pipeline is started by a CodeBuild job.
-CodeBuild is used because it can monitor changes on any branch.
-This will enable feature branch deployments in the future.
-This _source_ CodeBuild job also runs a change detection script to determine which services need to be built and deployed.
-Unchanged services are skipped throughout the deployment process.
 1. The CICD stack also include the Pipeline Dashboard application from the [Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:923120264911:applications~pipeline-dashboard), giving you an automatic CloudWatch dashboard of the performance of all pipelines.
 (Credit to @heitorlessa for the idea and helping to get this working).

 ![CI/CD Architecture](./cicd-architecture.png)